Disclaimer: Star Trek is the property of

 and Stonn after the challenge?"

-"Because of the
+"Because of the seriousness

-in the role of servant, thus, both Stonn and I would have the freedom to
+the role of servant, thus, both Stonn and I would

-continue as we had in relative anonymity."
+have the freedom to continue as we had in relative anonymity."

 Christine leaned forward